ossf/scorecard/README.md

 ### Public Data

-We run a weekly Scorecards scan of the 1 million most critical open source projects judged by their direct dependencies and publish the results in a [BigQuery public dataset](https://cloud.google.com/bigquery/public-data).
+We run a weekly Scorecard scan of the 1 million most critical open source projects judged by their direct dependencies and publish the results in a [BigQuery public dataset](https://cloud.google.com/bigquery/public-data).